uloco/numix-cursor/README.md

 ## Installing

-1. Download or clone this repository to any location
+1. Download custom-cursors.tar.gz from the repo and extract to any directory
 2. From that directory:
 3. Run automate.sh and follow the prompts.
 Files will be automatically generated, and copied to your ~/.icons directory.
 4. Use Tweak-Tool and select "Numix-Cursor" as your cursor theme.